masnoonJunaid/ramen-restaurant/README.md

       ├── components
          ├── Footer.js #footer component , contains stuffs to stay in touch with organization ├── HomePage.js # Default and interactive UI ├── Navbar.ja # Top Component of application
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── HomePage.js # A react component which render the initial state of application

     ├── index.css # Global styles.
-You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
-It is used for DOM rendering only.
+    └── index.js #  It is used for DOM rendering only.
-    ├── SearchBooks.js # This component render an input field where users enter the query and result displayed based on predefined searched terms in SEARCH_TERMS.md file.

 ```